How to make homemade cornbread

 There is one more thought on the time taken to prepare the dish.
 How does it compare with just eating corn on the cob, plus an egg scrambled with milk and a little cream?

-The truth is that it takes a good deal longer, but it does find a use for corn that has passed its sell-by date; it's become too hard to chew.
+The truth is that it takes a good deal longer; but it does find a use for corn that has passed its sell-by date.
+It's become too hard to chew.

 I know how to make homemade cornbread but I will only spend this extra time when the mealies are getting rather hard; it extends the season so to speak.